AdityaNikhil/DS-Job-ready-with-me/README.md

 # DS-Job-ready-with-me
 ### PS: It is a work in progress.
-Make sure to raise an issue if you're interested in contributing.
+Contributions are welcome!🌟

 This is a repo created to getting job ready within the field of Data Science/Machine Learning.